 Workload Autoscaler Configuration

 Workload Autoscaling can be configured in different ways to suit your specific needs.
-This can be achieved by using the Cast AI API (or changing the fields via the UI) or controlling the autoscaling settings at the workload level using workload annotations.
+You can achieve this by using the Cast AI API (or changing the fields via the UI) or controlling the autoscaling settings at the workload level using workload annotations.

 Upgrading

-Currently, workload autoscaler is installed as an in-cluster component via helm and can be upgraded by simply running the following:
+Currently, workload autoscaler is installed as an in-cluster component via helm and can be upgraded by running the following command:

 helm upgrade -i castai-workload-autoscaler -n castai-agent castai-helm/castai-workload-autoscaler --reuse-values